-The initial analysis of the spectral correlations of this model led to the observation that they are described by the superposition of two Gaussian Unitary Ensembles.
-This resulted in the discovery of a discrete symmetry which we later identified as a magnetic inversion symmetry which are analogous to magnetic translation symmetries studied in the literature.
+Though not explicitly stated in the main text, the initial analysis of the spectral correlations of this model led to the observation that they are described by the superposition of two Gaussian Unitary Ensembles.
+This resulted in the discovery of a discrete symmetry that we later identified as a magnetic inversion symmetry which is analogous to magnetic translation symmetries studied in the literature.
 Since this operator is related to space inversion (which is the same as a translation mod 2 on a hypercubic lattice), it squares to unity and its eigenvalues are $\pm 1$.
 We have analyzed the correlations of the eigenvalues of the hypercubic Hamiltonian for fixed quantum number of this symmetry and found that they are correlated according to the GUE.
 Since this model is determined by $d^2$ random numbers, the fluctuations of the number of eigenvalues in an interval containing $n$ eigenvalues on average behave as $\delta n/ n \sim 1/d$, and hence the number variance for large $n$ behaves as $\Sigma^2(n) \sim n^2/d^2$ resulting in a ``Thouless energy scale'' of order $d$.
-This is in qualitative agreement with our results.
-In the spectral form factor, this deviation is visible as a peak close to zero with area $\sim 1/d^2$, which is only apparent in plots of the {\it connected} form factor (which we always plot).
+This is in qualitative agreement with our numerical results.
+In the spectral form factor, this deviation is visible as a peak close to zero time with area $\sim 1/d^2$, which is only apparent in plots of the {\it connected} form factor (which we always plot).

-Because of the sublattice symmetry, the Hamiltonian has a chiral symmetry with eigenvalues occurring in pairs $\pm \lambda_k$ so that the eigenvalues are correlated according the the chiral Gaussian Unitary Ensemble (chGUE).
-Indeed we have shown that the microscopic spectral density shows the universal oscillations characteristic for this ensemble.
-If the number variance is calculated for interval that is symmetric about zero, the chiral symmetry reduces the variance by a factor two.
+Because of the sublattice symmetry, the Hamiltonian has a chiral symmetry with eigenvalues occurring in pairs $\pm \lambda_k$ so that the eigenvalues are correlated according to the chiral Gaussian Unitary Ensemble (chGUE).
+Indeed we have shown that the microscopic spectral density exhibits the universal oscillations characteristic for this ensemble.
+If the number variance is calculated for an interval that is symmetric about zero, the chiral symmetry reduces the variance by a factor two.
 Since we calculate the number variance by averaging over the spectrum, this effect only affects large values of $n$ where the number variance is dominated by the $n^2$ correction.